Neshri/Introspection/README.md

 ## Architecture Overview

-AgentTree follows a shallow, AI-friendly architecture designed for autonomous code generation.
+AgentGraph follows a shallow, AI-friendly architecture designed for autonomous code generation.
 The system adheres to strict architectural rules that enforce modularity, clarity, and maintainability.
 All modules reside either in the root directory or direct subdirectories, with no nested subdirectories allowed.

 ### Core Architecture Principles